Linaro/ledge-doc/dev-howto/chapter2-oe.rst

 OVMF firmware for different architectures can be downloaded from here: https://storage.kernelci.org/images/uefi/111bbcf87621/

 OE maintains script called 'runqemu'.
 This script automatically added to the path after source ./setup-environment is done.
-This script can be used to run qemu virtual machine with all required parameters to boot from image and run networking.
+This script can be used to run
+QEMU virtual machine with all required parameters to boot from image and run networking.
 Configuration file ledge-iot-ledge-qemuarm-*.qemuboot.conf is generated during the build process.

 Usage example usage: